planetarypy/pvl/docs/decoding.rst

 Parameters
 +++++++++++

-Must be a string of the of the label.
-If the label, is not pvl compliant, use the keyword argument ``strict=False`` to still parse the label.
+Must be a string containing the PVL label.
+The keyword argument ``strict=False`` can be used to parse labels that are not PVL compliant.

 Detailed Use
 ++++++++++++++